hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i02-MAB.md

         4. Authentication
             + Once agreed on EAP method, EAP Requests and Responses between the supplicant and the authentication server (translated by the authenticator) until the authentication server responds with either an EAP-Success message (encapsulated in a RADIUS Access-Accept packet), or an EAP-Failure message (encapsulated in a RADIUS Access-Reject packet)
             + Successful: authenticator sets the port to the "authorized" state
-            + Failed: emains in the "unauthorized" stat
+            + Failed: emails in the "unauthorized" stat
             + supplicant logoff: send an EAPOL-logoff message to the authenticator & set port as "unauthorized" state